shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

 # Adding new page with recently bought products

-This cookbook will guide you though creating a new page in Shopsys Framework listing products that were recently bought by the user.
+This cookbook will guide you through creating a new page in Shopsys Framework listing products that were recently bought by the user.
-Because this page is useful only for returning customers with history of purchases it will be available for registered users only.
+Because this page is useful only for returning customers with a history of purchases it will be available for registered users only.
 All texts will be fully translated to another language.

-This functionality is typical for online stores selling consumables (e.g. pet food, diapers, ...) where big part of the revenue comes from repeated orders.
+This functionality is typical for online stores selling consumables (e.g. pet food, diapers, ...) where a big part of the revenue comes from repeated orders.

 After completing this cookbook you should be able to:
 - create a new page
 - define static routes
-- access data of currently logged customer
+- access data of the currently logged customer
 - add new functionality to the model
-- list products on page using Twig macro
+- list products on a page using Twig macro
 - add new translations of static texts

 ## Creating a blank page
-First step will be to add a new blank page to the front-end of your store.
+The first step will be to add a new blank page to the front-end of your store.

 ### Controller action
 Every page has its own controller action.